MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-support-options.md

 * **Power BI Clinic**.
 This offering presents how you can optimize your Power BI workload.
 You can use this clinic as a proactive service to help optimize performance before deploying Power BI, or as a reactive service to alleviate existing bottlenecks.
 You will have an opportunity to work with a Microsoft Subject Matter Expert on Performance Tuning and Optimization of "Slow Running Power BI Reports", with a focus on Report Models and Data Analysis Expressions, or of "Slow Dataset Refresh” with a focus on Power BI dataset refresh performance running in the Power BI Cloud service or Power BI Report Server.

 Contact your Microsoft Customer Account Manager for details.
-If you don't already have a Microsoft Premier or Unified support contract, learn more at [Premier support](https://support.microsoft.com/premier).
+If you don't already have a Microsoft Premier or Unified support contract, learn more at [Premier and Unified support](https://www.microsoft.com/en-us/unifiedsupport).

 ## Next steps